artgoblin/addition-of-two-array/README.md

 # addition-of-two-array
-This programme can use to add to significant pieces of arrays
+This programme can use to add to significant pieces of arrays using c++